The Spanish government has published the much-anticipated draft regulation with the framework for implementing mandatory B2B e-invoicing.

-Article 5 of the IPT law provides an Exemption for: “insurance operations related to ships or aircraft that are destined for international transport, except for those that carry out navigation or private recreational aviation”.
-Two pieces of case law (1073-00 (09/05/2000) and V1233-03 (13/06/2008)) provide further details on the exemption.
+Article 5 of the IPT law provides an exemption for “insurance operations related to ships or aircraft that are destined for international transport, except for those that carry out navigation or private recreational aviation”.

-I’m preparing CCS on a monthly basis manually in Excel.
+I’m preparing CCS monthly reporting manually in Excel.
 Is there a Microsoft tool that can create the final report?

-We’re not aware of any Microsoft tools that can prepare the CCS file for monthly reporting.
+We’re unaware of any Microsoft tools to prepare the CCS file for monthly reporting.
 This file can be complex.
-For our customers we use our proprietary software to generate the relevant file from an Excel input template.

 What is CLEA?

 CLEA is the surcharge to fund the winding-up activity of insurance undertakings.
-It was included in the Modelo 50 CCS and is due for all insurance contracts signed on risks in Spain, other than life insurance and export credit insurance on behalf of or with the support of the State.
+It was included in the Modelo 50 CCS and is due for all insurance contracts signed on risks in Spain.
+This excludes life insurance and export credit insurance on behalf of or with the support of the State.

-The type of surcharge destined to finance winding-up activity of insurance companies is made up by 0.15% of the aforementioned premiums.
+The type of surcharge destined to finance the winding-up activity of insurance companies is made up of 0.15% of the premiums above.

 Do insurers have to be registered in all the provinces in Spain?

-I understand you can submit monthly policies to Consorcio even if the postcode is wrong.
+Policies can be submitted monthly to Consorcio even if the postcode is wrong.
 How should we proceed in the future for Insurance Premium Tax in Spain?

-When reporting Consorcio liabilities, should the lead insurer declare on behalf of its co-insurers?
+When reporting Consorcio liabilities in Spain, should the lead insurer declare on behalf of its co-insurers?

-Where Consorcio cannot recover an outstanding sum from a co-insurer, however, it’s likely that it will hold the lead insurer accountable for that amount.
-Alternatively, the lead insurer can pay the surcharges on behalf of all follow insurers.
-So there is to some extent an element of discretion by the relevant insurers.
+Where Consorcio cannot recover an outstanding sum from a co-insurer, it will likely hold the lead insurer accountable for that amount.
+Alternatively, the lead insurer can pay the surcharges for all fellow insurers.
+So there is, to some extent, an element of discretion by the relevant insurers.

 Is there a list or explanation of each movement and declaration type to report to Consorcio?